htso/Metalearning-MAML/README.md

 3. The goal is to minimize this collective loss as a function of the initial parameter values of the neural network, which could be considered as a meta-parameter of the algorithm, or ![meta-minimization](Img/meta_minimize.png)

-Notice the minimization is over the initial parameters before taking the first gradient step in the inner loop, i.e the \theta without any subscript.
+Notice the minimization is over the initial parameters before taking the first gradient step in the inner loop, i.e the \theta without subscript.

 ## Reproduction Methodology